Jkqupl/Attribute-Window/README.md

 # Attribute-Window
-A website that acts as a tracker for personal goals/"skills".
-Theme inspired from games and comics.
+A website that acts as a tracker for personal goals/"skills".<br/> Theme inspired from games and comics.<br/>
-Wesbite is hosted on [infnintyFree](https://www.infinityfree.com) [Link to the wesbite](https://attributewindow.42web.io/index.html)
+Wesbite is hosted on [infnintyFree](https://www.infinityfree.com)<br/>
+[Link to the wesbite](https://attributewindow.42web.io/index.html)